ZhengXuan-Xie/SUSU_Httpd/README.md

 3.check your address and port.

-4.if your address is 192.168.0.103,and susu_httpd is listening port 12345 you can use
+4.if your address is 192.168.0.103 , and susu_httpd is listening port 12345 , you can use

   	192.168.0.103:12345

-   in your WebBroser,so you can see the demo web.like this
+   in your WebBroser, so you can see the demo web. like this

 <img width="584" alt="1702686947846" src="https://github.com/ZhengXuan-Xie/SUSU_Httpd/assets/121448413/8f221472-3eac-4618-8b69-fe78fcc41b25">